Healthy Travel Tips »

-- View 29 PhotosBelongs on List?#12 in Best Fall VacationsRead More
+- View 21 PhotosBelongs on List?#18 in Best Fall VacationsRead More

 - Belongs on List?

-Crisp daytime temps that range from the mid-40s to the high 60s are the hallmark of any fall visit to Prince Edward Island.
-Though it may be too chilly to enjoy the island's beaches, there are plenty of events to keep you busy, including the Prince Edward Island International Shellfish Festival and the PEI Fall Flavours Festival.
+Crisp daytime temps that range from the mid-40s to the mid-60s are the hallmark of any fall visit to Prince Edward Island.
+Though it may be too chilly to enjoy the Canadian island's beaches, there are plenty of events to keep you busy, including the Prince Edward Island International Shellfish Festival in September and the PEI Fall Flavours Festival, which runs from late September to early October.
 After filling up on tasty local fare, take a walk around one of the island's trails to see stunning fall foliage.
 The island's trees are generally most colorful between mid-September and late October.

 Vote to Add these Destinations to the Rankings